Our OB Safety and Risk Management Team

 Lisa Eng, D.O. »

 Dr. Lisa Eng provides OB-Gyn-specific risk management services.
-She is the interim chair of Wyckoff Heights Medical Center’s OB-Gyn Department, where 1,400 deliveries are performed each year.
-The medical center is working on enhancing its patient safety and quality assurance process.
-She served as the Residency Educational Coordinator for the OB-GYN residency program at the Lutheran Medical Center for over 10 years.
-She also has been adjunct professor for NYCOM, CUNY/LaGuardia Community College Paramedics Program and Autonomous University of Guadalajara, teaching obstetrics and gynecology.
+She served as the Residency Educational Coordinator for the OB-GYN residency program at the Lutheran Medical Center for over 10 years and also has been adjunct professor for NYCOM, CUNY/LaGuardia Community College Paramedics Program and Autonomous University of Guadalajara, teaching obstetrics and gynecology.
 She has helped to develop cultural competency curriculum lectures for ACOG District II and the Medical Society of the State of New York’s (MSSNY) Committee to Eliminate Healthcare Disparities.